Haroon Akhtar Khan: Political career

 Khan was elected to the Provincial Assembly of Punjab in 1993 and then again in 2002.

 Khan has also been elected twice to the Senate of Pakistan, serving from 2006 to 2012 and then getting elected to a second term in 2018.
 In his time in the Senate, Khan was an influential voice and a senior member of the Committees on Finance, Economic Affairs and Revenue as well as Industries and Production.

 During his term as Special Assistant to the Prime Minister (SAPM) for Revenue, which began in 2015, Khan helped the Federal Board of Revenue collect record taxes.
 The tax-to-GDP ratio, a key indicator of revenue collection, reached a peak of 11.4 percent in 2017-18 under Khan's leadership.

 In 2025, Haroon was appointed as the Special Assistant to the Prime Minister (SAPM) and Minister-in-Charge for Industries and Production, a move that was hailed by economic experts and industrialists given his extensive experience in economic and tax policy.
+In 2026, he was made the Adviser to the Prime Minister and Federal Minister for Industries and Production.